Hidetoshi-YSHK/golden-dawn/README.md

 See golden-dawn/bin directory.

 ## Usage
-Edit config.toml and run golden.exe.
+Edit config.toml and run golden-dawn.exe.
 Using with Task Scheduler will enable auto run on suitable trigger.

 ### config.toml